IT Process Maps News

 This is a bit of a challenge, but also an opportunity to take a fresh look at the service management processes.

 In this video Stefan Kempter explains how we can provide reference processes and process templates for the new edition of ITIL 4 (7:26 min).

 First of all, it is wrong to dismiss the ITIL V3 processes as no longer relevant.

 AXELOS state that the new ITIL 4 does not invalidate the earlier ITIL V3 (2011) core publications.

-The detailed processes as specified in ITIL V3 are therefore still valid guidance, and we will continue offering our ITIL process model - the (ITIL V3/2011-based) ITIL Process Map and it is used by many organizations which seek to adopt ITIL V3 and / or ITIL 4.
+The detailed processes as specified in ITIL V3 are therefore still valid guidance.
+We continue offering the (ITIL V3-based) ITIL Process Map and it is used by many organizations which seek to adopt ITIL V3 and / or ITIL 4.